 - Mop — If you have a lot of hard-surface floors, consider a Crosswave or similar device, which does double duty to sweep and mop at the same time.
 If you’re on a budget, a simple rag mop works well.

 You’ll also want to stock up on actual cleaning supplies such as window cleaner.
 Think about what ingredients you’d like in your products.
 If you’re going all-natural, there are several options on the market.
 Otherwise, you can stock up on cleaning supplies at the dollar store at first.

-6. Home Repair
+6. Home Maintenance and Repair